-Your Directors take great pleasure in presenting the 28th Annual Report of INDO THAI SECURITIES LIMITED (the "Company") along with the Audited Financial Statements for the financial year ended 31st March, 2022.
+Your Directors take great pleasure in presenting the 29th Annual Report of INDO THAI SECURITIES LIMITED (the "Company") along with the Audited Financial Statements for the financial year ended 31st March, 2023.

-COMPANY OVERVIEW -
+COMPANY OVERVIEW

 Your Company has been offering services to corporate clients, high net worth individuals and retail investors since its inception.
-The Company is rendering broking and clearing services in the Capital & Derivatives Segments being a Member of National Stock Exchange of India Limited ("NSE"), BSE Limited, Metropolitan Stock Exchange of India Limited ("MSEI"), Multi Commodity Exchange of India Limited ("MCX") and National Commodity & Derivatives Exchange Limited ("NCDEX") and Depository Participant of Central Depository Services (India) Limited ("CDSL").
+The Company is rendering broking and clearing services in the Capital & Derivatives Segments being a Member of National Stock Exchange of India Limited ("NSE"), Bombay Stock Exchange Limited ("BSE"), Metropolitan Stock Exchange of India Limited ("MSEI"), Multi Commodity Exchange of India Limited ("MCX") and National Commodity & Derivatives Exchange Limited ("NCDEX") and Depository Participant of Central Depository Services (India) Limited ("CDSL").
+The Company is rendering mutual funds services by being member of Association of Mutual Funds in India(AMFI) and has helped traditional savers transition to mutual funds, and build wealth by encouraging a longterm, objective investment process aided by their unique guidance and insights.

 Considering our diversified base of customers and highly talented workforce, we are emerging as a growing Company in the field of Securities Market.
 Indo Thai Securities Limited is the flagship Company of 'Indo Thai' group, which has its Registered Office at Indore.